evgeny-s/teachmeskills-practise-js/README.md

 dev-server
 ```
 - Open in browser
-- Change any test name in the `index.html` in order to check if it pass correctly or not.
+- Change any test name in the `index.html` in order to check if it passes correctly or not.

 ### Enjoy!